 Unfortunately, it can cost a LOT!
 I hate to be the bearer of bad news.

 …and if you want some music, booze and a couple of cigars, well you are talking a pretty penny ladies and gentleman.

-According to various sources, the average funeral cost in Canada is around $10,000 and I've actually heard of people spending in excess of $25,000.
+According to various sources, the average funeral cost in Canada is around $10,000.
+I’ve heard of people spending up to $25,000 and even more.

-A financially savvy Rockstar knows that a $10,000 funeral today will cost 'em about $15,000 twenty years from now.
+A financially savvy person knows that a $10,000 funeral today will cost ’em about $14,859 twenty years from now (based on an average inflation rate of 2%).
 So it would be prudent to get a final expense policy for at least $15,000 to make sure your family is covered.

-Hey you can't lose.
-The worst case scenario?
-There will be some money leftover after the immediate burial costs are paid.
+Hey, you can’t lose.
+The worst-case scenario?
+Your loved ones have some money left over after the immediate burial costs are paid.
 This is a good problem to have.

 Other Factors Affecting the Cost of a Funeral:

 Do you have children, grandchildren or siblings who live on the other side of the country?

 Would you like to help pay for their travel expenses when they attend your memorial?